NEW FACE NEW LIFE

 The surgery lasts around 1 hour and the patient must be under observation for approximately 4 hours.

-Recovery is around 1 week long, and you’ll start seeing final results between 1 and 2 months after the procedure, once your face has completely recovered, but you will begin to see results around the 7th day after the surgery.
+Recovery is around 1 week long, and you’ll start seeing final results between one month after the procedure, once your face has completely recovered, but you will begin to see results around the 7th day after the surgery.
 You must attend to a check-up consultation 7 days after the procedure.

 Before & After